awsdocs/aws-config-developer-guide/doc_source/viewing-the-aws-config-dashboard.md

 1. Choose **Dashboard**\.

 1. Use the **Dashboard** to see an overview of your resources, rules, and their compliance state\.
-You can do the following:
+For the following options, you can filter between All resources and AWS Resources:
-   + View the total number of resources that AWS Config is recording\.
+   + View the number of resources that AWS Config is recording\.
    + View the resource types that AWS Config is recording, in descending order \(the number of resources\)\.
 Choose a resource type to go to the **Resources inventory** page\.
    + View the number of noncompliant rules\.
    + View the number of noncompliant resources\.